anoma/nspec/docs/arch/node/engines/verification_behaviour.juvix.md

        - The commitment to verify
      - Maintains these until signs-for evidence is received

-#### Important Notes
+!!! warning "Important Notes"

     - Multiple requests for the same identity are batched to avoid duplicate signs-for queries
     - The engine ensures exactly one signs-for query per identity is in flight at any time

 ### `signsForReplyAction` flowchart